Geography of Australian rules football: AFL matches in Asia, New Zealand and growth in the Indian subcontinent: 2010-Present

+In the Indian Subcontinent, the game there has boomed since 2010 due mainly to members of the Australia national cricket team who are major celebrities there, promoting it.
+Steve Waugh, Ricky Ponting and Shane Warne have all played a role in promoting its growth.
+Several of the television networks now support increasing AFL viewership.
+At the grassroots, the sport became firmly established in India in 2010, Pakistan in 2014 and Sri Lanka in 2016 with each of these countries since featuring in international tournaments.
+Participation exploded and within a decade the region's player base grew to more than 10,000 players, however no player pathway from the grassroots to the AFL exists.
+In 2017, an amateur match in India attracted over 6,000 spectators.
+Another amateur match in Odisha, India in 2018 attracted a crowd of over 20,000, the third largest outside of Australia and larger than any AFL match hosted overseas since 1987.
+With the cancellation of the AFL's International Cup, Pakistan has boosted AFL Asia's Asian Australian Football Championships winning Division 3 on debut.

 International competition

 The first truly international competitor in Australian Football was New Zealand.
 In 1908, the Jubilee Australasian Football Carnival was held to celebrate the 50th anniversary of Australian rules football.
 New Zealand (then representing a total of 115 clubs) defeated both New South Wales and Queensland in the carnival, but lost to Victoria and Tasmania.

 The 1995 Arafura Games, held in Darwin, Northern Territory, Australia became the first international sporting event to have Australian football as a competition sport, rather than a demonstration sport.
 Papua New Guinea won the gold medal and retained it in subsequent games.
 Other teams that have competed at Australian Rules in the games include Japan, Nauru, and a Northern Territory indigenous team.
 The International Australian football Council (IAFC) was formed after the 1995 Games.

 Inspired by successful Arafura Games competitions, the inaugural Australian Football International Cup was held in Melbourne in 2002, as the last act of the IAFC, and held in conjunction with the AFL.
 The 2002 cup was contested by eleven teams from around the world, made up exclusively of non-Australians.
 Ireland won, defeating Papua New Guinea in the final.

 In the interim years, Japan and New Zealand played an annual game as a curtain raiser to the AFL games.
 The New Zealand national team were victorious by 100 points in 2003, and so, in 2004, a club side from Auckland played the game, which Japan lost by two points.
 The amateur Australian Convicts also toured, playing several matches against sides from developing nations.

 The second Australian Football International Cup was held in Melbourne in 2005, again under the guidance and funding of the AFL, with New Zealand defeating Papua New Guinea in the final.
 Third place went to the United States of America.